-Applications for the professional courses of the program are accepted from April 1 through July 1 annually.
+Applications for the professional courses of the program are accepted from April 1 through July 1 for Fall admission and July 1 through Oct.
+1 for Spring admission.
 The Associate in Science-Registered Nurse to Bachelor of Science in Nursing fully online program is a limited access program.
 Only the most qualified applicants are accepted.
 When equally qualified applicants are identified, residents of Hamilton, Jefferson, Lafayette, Madison, Suwannee and Taylor counties will be given precedence for admission.
-Students enter into the 32 credit hour upper division courses each fall.
+Students enter into the 32 credit hour upper division courses each fall and spring.
 Requirements include the following: